demidenko05/beige-accweb/README.txt

 Tested/works OK on last Java8 (and last Android 29), Tomcat 7.0.82/8.5.43, Maven 3.5.2, Ant 1.10.6, PostgreSQL 9.6.12, MySQL 5.5.5-10.1.38-MariaDB
 Fixed Tomcat 8.5.43, error: ...An invalid character [44] was present in the Cookie value...
 COMMA !Maven 3.6.1 gives error findbugs (but not yet checked for spotbugs)!
+!!!Tomcat8 can load JARs in different orders, so you should reassemble WAR to use beige-acc.jar XML resources that override beige-blc.jar ones!!!

-To install application on Apache Tomcat 7/8:
+To install application on Apache Tomcat 7 (8! jars order loading problem):
 1. you should have MySql server with created user and empty database
 2. make sure that Tomcat has libraries: HikariCP-2.4.3.jar, postgresql-9.4-1206-jdbc4.jar (or mysql-connector-java-5.1.40.jar), slf4j-api-1.7.12.jar (versions may be different)
 3. Unpack WAR file and change user/password/database with yours ones in WEB-INF/classes/potrgres(or mysql)/cmnst.xml: